 Molluscum Contagiosum in Children: What Parents Need to Know

 Molluscum contagiosum is a common viral skin infection that many parents in Robbinsville, Monroe Township, West Windsor, and across Mercer County haven't heard of — until it appears on their child.
-Those small, round, shiny bumps can look alarming at first, but this condition is almost always harmless, self-limited, and far less worrisome than it sounds.
+Those small, round, shiny bumps can look alarming at first.
+If you notice something that looks like molluscum on your child's skin, our team at Hummingbird Pediatrics is here to evaluate it and discuss the right approach for your family.

 What Does Molluscum Look Like?